 This lesson demonstrates the basic principles of the water cycle, especially evaporation and condensation.

 Water Filtration Competition

 Millions of people in the US rely solely on groundwater for their drinking water, and nearly everyone relies on groundwater to irrigate farmland.
-Water is filtered as it flows through the ground, but the type of material through which it flows and the length of flow vary considerably.
+Water is filtered as it flows through the ground, but the type of material through which it flows and the length of flow varies considerably.
 Even municipal water systems have limited ability to filter water, particularly when the type of contaminant is unknown.
 This lesson/competition allows the students to design a water filtration system.
-Students should learn the complexity if purifying water, and therefore the importance of preventing pollution in the first place.
+Students should learn the complexity of purifying water, and therefore the importance of preventing pollution in the first place.

 Artesian wells and springs flow up from the ground with varying amounts of force.
 This force is from the pressure of water elsewhere in the aquifer at higher elevations.
 This demonstration illustrates how the force of water is related to the amount of overlying water.